 “As of December of 2012, around 25% of traffic was coming from mobile devices.
-From Black Friday to Cyber Monday those numbers rose to 1 in 3 visits from mobile.
+From Black Friday to Cyber Monday, those numbers rose to 1 in 3 visits from mobile.
 In January of 2013, Etsy claimed that mobile visits had grown 244% over the previous year.
-That same month, as a means of improving their mobile strategy, Etsy acquired the team behind the iOS photo collage app called Mixel.”
+That same month, to improve their mobile strategy, Etsy acquired the team behind the iOS photo collage app Mixel.”

-To grow your business in 2021, take some time to look through the data that you’re already collecting on a regular basis.
+To grow your business in 2023, take some time to review the data you’re already collecting regularly.
 If you fell short somewhere last year, think about what you could do to remedy the problem this year.
-If you’re able to spot underlying trends, what changes can you make to take advantage of them this year?
+If you can spot underlying trends, what changes can you make to take advantage of them this year?

 2. Give your team the information and tools they need to be productive and successful